top of page

 Beyond the Label: The Supreme Court Weighs In on What’s Natural

 Xylee Alvarez November 2025 Can “natural” really mean what consumers think it does?
 The Supreme Court heard oral arguments about The Hain Celestial Group, Inc. v.
-Podlaski asks whether federal law, specifically the Food, Drug, and Cosmetic Act (FDCA) prevents consumers from suing food companies in state courts over allegedly misleading natural labels.
-Hain Celestial, the maker of products like Celestial Seasonings teas and Earth’s Best organic foods, argues that federal la
+Podlaski, which asks whether federal law, specifically the Food, Drug, and Cosmetic Act (FDCA), prevents consumers from suing food companies in state courts over allegedly misleading natural labels.
+Hain Celestial, the maker of products like Celestial Seasonings teas and Earth’s Best organic foods, argues that f

 Mathew Habib